Are Language Models Borrowing-Blind? A Multilingual Evaluation of Loanword Identification across 10 Languages: Introduction

 Although borrowing has been long studied in linguistics, as in \cite{poplack1988social,winford2010contact,van1994modeling} to mention but a few, it has received limited attention in CL and NLP where previous studies focus on a handful of languages and are restricted to narrow aspects of lexical borrowing, such as loanword detection based on word lists \cite{DBLP:journals/talip/MiXZ20,DBLP:conf/eacl/MillerL23} or analysis of anglicisms in specific languages \cite{alvarez2025overview,DBLP:conf/acl-codeswitch/Alvarez-Mellado20}.
 To further clarify the computational challenges of lexical borrowing, recent work introduced ConLoan \cite{ahmadi2025conloan}, a contrastive multilingual dataset for evaluating how NLP systems handle loanwords versus native alternatives.
 That work demonstrated that neural machine translation (NMT) systems and large language models (LLMs) show systematic preferences for loanwords in generation and comprehension tasks, exhibiting higher surprisal for native alternatives and reduced translation quality when loanwords are replaced.
 Building on these findings, the present study makes two-fold contributions:

 \begin{enumerate}[noitemsep] \item We directly investigate whether models can identify loanwords when explicitly asked to do so, evaluating various pretrained models on loanword identification across 10 typologically diverse languages using the ConLoan dataset.
-Our central finding is that these models consistently fail to distinguish borrowed from native vocabulary. \item We fine-tune several pretrained models and demonstrate, through both quantitative and qualitative analysis, how different architectures and training approaches perform on this task.
+Our findings show that general-purpose LLMs consistently fail to distinguish borrowed from native vocabulary. \item We fine-tune several pretrained models and demonstrate, through both quantitative and qualitative analysis, how different architectures and training approaches perform on this task.
 Our experiments indicate that loanword identification remains far from solved, even with task-specific fine-tuning. \end{enumerate}